Git-Prime/gphelm-chart-repo/README.md

 	/vscode-markdown-toc-config -->
 <!-- /vscode-markdown-toc -->
 ##  1. <a name='Overview'></a>Overview
 The CLI tool [ct](https://github.com/helm/chart-testing) and [kind](https://github.com/kubernetes-sigs/kind) make up the foundation of continuous integration and delivery for helm charts. `ct` automatically detects changed charts so when its called to `lint` or `install`, it will only do so with changes on your branch.
-This toolset has become an industry standard for testing helm charts.
+This toolset has become an industry standard for testing helm charts and much of the structure and code is borrowed from repos such as `helm/helm`, `helm/chart-testing` and `kubernetes-sigs/kind`

 There are additional pieces (bash scripts...) in place to handle things like setting up your test environment, should your chart have any dependencies that can't be specified in the chart itself.